note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ```

-That is all the code related to the fundamentals of the game.
-I did add some extra code for producing that 'Game UI' to play the game in that is a bit nicer then the tests you will see.
+That is all the code related to the fundamentals of the game!
+There is some extra code for the 'Game UI' to play the game in a nicer
+way than you will see in the tests.
-I will show that code last.
+We will go through that code last.

 ### Test Cases